-If you’re a parent in today’s day and age, you’ve no doubt heard about The Wonder Weeks, written by Xaviera Plooij, Frans X. Plooij PhD, and Hetty van de Rijt PhD.
-The book outlines the 10 “wonder weeks” (which often cause sleep regressions), that all babies go through in the first 20 months of life.
+If you’re a parent, you’ve no doubt heard about The Wonder Weeks, written by Xaviera Plooij, Frans X. Plooij PhD, and Hetty van de Rijt PhD.
+The book outlines the 10 “wonder weeks” during infant development (which often cause sleep regressions), that all babies go through in the first 20 months of life.
 The book outlines when and why each “wonder week” happens; it also offers parents insights into how to help their babies navigate each wonder week, and turn it into a leap forward for baby.
 But, how do these mental leaps impact sleep?
 This article will provide a Wonder Weeks Chart outlining the impact to sleep based on my experience for over 10 years as a sleep consultant.
 All views regarding how The Wonder Weeks impact baby and toddler sleep are ours based on experience and are NOT taken from The Wonder Weeks book.
 For full information on each Wonder Week, reference the Wonder Weeks book itself.

 Here is how The Wonder Weeks impact sleep!

 Wonder Weeks Chart: How The Wonder Weeks Affect Baby and Toddler Sleep

 |5 Weeks||Changing Sensations||Your newborn is “waking up”, becoming more alert, and noticing the world around her.
 This is understandably overwhelming for newborns!||This is when “the witching hour” usually starts – that period when your baby’s fussy from about about 5 – 10 or 11 p.m.
 Be available to cuddle baby often (wearing baby is a great idea at this time); you may also need to feed more frequently in the evening.
 Baby may also go through a growth spurt at this time.
 Finally, keep in mind that this Wonder Week overlaps a bit with the 6 week peak of fussiness.|